hobo0xcc/gizmos/README.md

 $ gdb -x script.gdb
 ```

-You can make some breakpoints here and to start debugging the OS you need to enter `c` on gdb terminal.
+You can make some breakpoints here.
+To start debugging the OS you need to enter `c` on gdb terminal.
 For example:

 ```
 (gdb) break _entry